-5 tips you need to know on getting a first class degree
+5 tips on how to get a first class degree

 Fhendra is from Indonesia, he graduated from University of Exeter with a first class degree in BSc Materials Engineering.

-He takes us through his tips on achieving a top grade for any university degree.
+He takes us through his tips on how to get a first for any university degree.

 1. Try your best, no matter what the percentage of the assignment

 One common mistake I’ve seen students make, is underestimating the assignments that only give 2-5% to that overall module.

 Mathematically speaking, that number will look even smaller if you try to convert it to the final overall score.
 However, gaining even just 1% for 5 different modules each will get you 5% overall; and 5 is all what you need to get from 65 to 70.